ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 ## Event detection

-With a bare-bones script that demos a live stream of primitive audio processing, I then decided to focus on detecting events, since in order to rationally respond to your dog, you need to be able to detect when it is barking.
-Additionally, this will eliminate the need to sift through large audio files in any post-processing steps and to avoid storing large audio files that are mostly *not* dogs barking (hopefully).
+With a bare-bones script that demos a live output of audio amplitude and/or frequency, it was time to get serious: detecting events.
+I wanted to be able to detect events since in order to rationally respond to your dog, you need to be able to detect when it is barking.

 **Events are basically anomalies in the background noise**, and so to detect events, we need to properly distinguish background from signal.
 To do this, I wrote a calibration method that runs at the start of the program.
-The premise is to wait until the audio signal reaches an equilibrium, and then measures the mean and standard deviation of signal strength.
-Equilibrium is established by demanding that the coefficient of variation (the standard deviation divided by the mean, \$\sigma/\mu\$) is less than some threshold value.
+The premise is to wait until the audio signal reaches an equilibrium, and then measures the mean (\$ \mu \$) and standard deviation (\$ \sigma \$) of the signal strength.
+I consider equilibrium to be established by demanding that the coefficient of variation (\$ \sigma/\mu
+\$) is less than some threshold value, since a low coefficient of variation means a stable signal.
 The background mean and standard deviation that satisfied this constrant for equilibrium can then be used to distinguish signal from noise.

-We can do some back of the envelope calculations to show that if the signal is drawn from a Normal distribution, there is a ~16% chance that any given datapoint in the signal will exceed 1 standard deviation about the mean (\$\mu + \sigma\$).
+We can do some back of the envelope calculations to show that if the signal is drawn from a Normal distribution (a bell-shaped curve), there is a ~16% chance that any given datapoint in the signal will exceed 1 standard deviation about the mean (\$\mu + \sigma\$).
 That probability becomes ~2.5% that it will exceed 2 standard deviations (\$\mu + 2\sigma\$) and ~0.5% that it exceeds 3 standard deviations (\$\mu + 3\sigma\$).
 As a first step, I went ahead and **wrote a detector that detects the start of an event